 2. It only allows observation and study of certain structures of the sample that have already been highlighted and labelled for fluorescence.

 3. When a fluorescent material is illuminated with light rays, the fluorophore molecules tend to generate chemical species, which further leads to phototoxicity.
 This phototoxicity effect disrupts the original nature of the sample under observation.
-The phototoxicity is comparatively higher for short-wavelength light radiations.
+The phototoxicity is comparatively high for short-wavelength light radiations.

 4. A fluorescence microscope is unable to provide information regarding the lipid bilayer, especially for the SUVs.